spyren/Mecrisp-Cube/README.md

 * Own Tags for F405 and WB55 chips
 * `0:/etc/rc.local` startup script
 * 2 MiB flash drive for F405
+### v1.4.4 WB Feather Release
+* 16 MiB flash drive for WB Feather
+* New memory layout (WB Feather): 384 KiB for the firmware, 384 KiB for the FLASH dictionary

 ## Authors